Single-Mode vs Multimode Fiber: Differences, Uses, and How to Choose

 • Your link is under 500 meters

-• You’re wiring inside a data center or a small building
+• You’re wiring inside a data centre or a small building

 If the distance is close to MMF limits, choosing SMF provides more headroom for upgrades.